evolute-cx/firebase-emulator-docker/README.md

 ## Persisting Data

-In order to persist data between runs, a volume is needed.
 The container is configured in a way that it exports all data to /firebase/data on shutdown and re-imports it from there during startup.

+In order to persist data between runs, a named volume is needed.

+IMPORTANT: It has to be a named volume, not a bind mount.
+A bind mount will not work because the host always takes precedence over the container and will overwrite the contents in /firebase which we dont want, because that's where all the config is residing too. bind-mounting to /firebase/data will also not work because firebase will complain about the destination existing already.
+So a named volume is the way to go (for now)

 ### With Docker

 Define a named volume that points to the `/firebase`-folder in the container.
-IMPORTANT: It has to be a named volume, not a bind mount.
-A bind mount will not work because firebase will complain about the folder destination existing already

 ```sh
 docker run -d \